lilyelderton/IM-project/README.md

 Fixed barplot problem so now have an overlaid plot (so real counts are clear, not just summed count).
 Would like to increase axis ticks for both y and x axes though.

 ### 14/11/22:
 Perfected dates published graph so now I have my first figure!
 I have also thoroughly tidied my dataframes and tokenised them so they are ready to be analysed.
 I need to write the tidied IP and PNI dataframes to file, and then I can go through and analyse these to make more figures with tomorrow - preferrably a word count one, a network, and then some topic modelling ones?
-I want to try and sue topic modelling with ip as 1 topic and pni as another to see if there are differences.
+I want to try and do topic modelling with ip as 1 topic and pni as another to see if there are differences.

+### 15/11/22:
+Made 2 nice figs showing correlation between ip and pni.
+Started topic modelling but got confused so stopped for the day - need to make consesus data so i can then use augment.